-Foldable rollover protective structures (ROPS) are a popular addition to mowers and to tractors used on orchards.
-The foldable ROPS design allows the structure to be lowered for ease of maneuvering under trees and other low clearance structures.
+Foldable rollover protective structures (ROPS) are a popular addition to mowers and tractors used on orchards that have been shown to lower rollover fatalities.
+The foldable ROPS for tractors allows the ROPS structure to be lowered for ease of maneuvering under trees and other low clearance structures.
 However, these devices usually require many steps to raise and lower, and thus they often remained lowered.
 Once lowered, the ROPS cannot protect the operator in the event of a tractor rollover.

 For this project, Paul Ayers developed a universal lift assist lever that allows the operator to raise and lower a foldable ROPS from the operator seat.
 Using this device reduces the effort required by the operator to raise/lower the ROPS, and thus aims to decrease the amount of time the operator leaves the device in the lowered (unprotected) position.

 Once developed, the design was tested to determine if the universal lift assist lever met appropriate ergonomic standards for operator required force and comfort.
 This was achieved by measuring the required force to lift the ROPS in to place while using the lift assist lever and establishing the zone of comfort and the zone of reach for its use on three different ROPS devices.
 With the addition of a torsion spring for heavy foldable ROPS models, the lever met all the ergonomic standards.

 Funded By: National Institute for Occupational Safety and Health (NIOSH)